 You may also consider organising a 'dog walker' to walk your dog in the middle of the day while you are at work or a 'dog minder' to keep your dog company when you are away for long periods.
 You may also consider utilising your local 'doggy day care' services.

 Dogs are social animals and it is normal for them to become anxious when they are left alone for the first time.
 Take care to teach your dog how to cope with being left alone at a young age.
 Begin by trying small amounts of time apart.
-For example you could put your dog outside for short periods of time while you are still at home.
-Make sure they have a toy to play with or raw bone to chew on while they are outside so the experience is a positive one.
+For example you could put your dog outside in the yard for short periods of time while you are still at home.
+Make sure they have toys to play and safe things to chew on while they are outside so the experience is a positive one.
 Please see the feeding article linked below.

 Gradually extend the length of time you are leaving your dog alone.
 When you do leave the house make sure that they have somewhere safe to retreat to such as a kennel.
-Make sure that they receive plenty of exercise and that they have a supply of toys and treats to keep them entertained while you are away.
+Make sure that they receive plenty of exercise and that they have a supply of toys and safe chew toys/items to keep them entertained while you are away.
 Do not fuss over your dog when you come home – make sure both your departure and return are quiet and unexcited.
 Most dogs will adjust to periods of time alone, however some become severely stressed and may begin to bark incessantly and even self mutilate/injure themselves.
-If your dog suffers from separation anxiety you will need to manage the condition in consultation with a veterinary behaviourist.
-Please also read the knowledgebase article below about separation anxiety.
+If your dog suffers from separation anxiety you will need to manage the condition in consultation with a veterinarian.
+Please see the knowledgebase article below about separation anxiety.

 Dogs can also bark due to fear.
 They may be afraid of people coming near their territory or fearful of noises. particularly at night which may stimulate anxieties.
 Dogs can also be fearful of fireworks, thunderstorms and lawnmowers etc